enarjord/passivbot_binance_isolated_margin_legacy/README.md

-it will long all coins and short all coins except BNB due to high interest rate
+by default it will long all coins and short all coins except BNB due to high interest rate

-the bot's goal is to accumulate BTC, both shorting and longing all coins simultaneously

-it is designed to benefit regardless of price moving up or down

 it will automatically place and delete orders, borrow and repay